 2. Canadian Financial DIY rated web tax preparation software.
 TaxChopper investigated the inconsistent results among different tax packages, and gave a detailed response.

-4. Canadian Money Review reports being charged for overpaying a Sears bill!
+3. Canadian Money Review reports being charged for overpaying a Sears bill! (the web page with this article has disappeared since the time of writing).
 This is the first I’ve heard of this one.
 The few times I’ve forgotten to pay a credit card bill on time, I made a big overpayment to avoid ongoing interest charges.
 I’ve never been charged a fee for this, but apparently Sears wants to profit from this situation by more than just failing to pay interest on a credit balance.

 4. Larry MacDonald reports that house prices continue to decline and gives a breakdown of declines by region.

 5. Canadian Capitalist doesn’t find much to like in BMO’s batch of new ETFs.

 6. Big Cajun Man has some financial advice for new grads.

 7. Dividend Growth Investor explains the fees charged for variable annuities.

 8. Million Dollar Journey discusses the importance of spending money to enhance your life.
 I find I agree with this philosophy, but I fear that most people will see what they want in this advice.
 It’s intended to make us think twice about overspending for minimal benefit, but I could definitely see someone using “life enhancement” to justify blowing a lot of money on an expensive new car.
 Of course the good feelings about a new car fade in a month, and the extra $20,000 of debt lingers for years.